Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Definitions and governing equations

 \subsection{Governing equations}

+The problem to be modeled by the second-order Phase-Field model and the contact angle boundary condition is sketched in Fig.\ref{Fig Sketch}.
 Here, the emphasis is on answering how to implement the contact angle boundary condition in the second-order Phase-Field model with the proposed general formulation.
 The hydrodynamics is included, following the \textit{consistency of mass conservation} and the \textit{consistency of mass and momentum transport} \citep{Huangetal2020,Huangetal2020CAC}.